bglnelissen/slideToolkit/guides/Readme.md

 - [OS X 10.9 Mavericks](#osx_10.9)
 - [Linux Ubuntu 12.04](#ubuntu_12.04)
-- We have not planned to create installation instructions for Windows
+- We have not planned to create installation instructions for Windows in the near future

 ---